typed-ember/glint/docs/migrating.md

 `import '@glint/environment-ember-loose/native-integration';` line from your project, leaving only `import '@glint/environment-ember-loose';`.

-{% hint style="warning" %}
-Note: `@glint/environment-glimmerx` currently does not support native imports and has been held back temporarily from release for version 0.8.0.
-Until a new release of GlimmerX is available, please remain on Glint 0.7 for projects using GlimmerX.
-{% endhint %}

 ## Native Signatures and Imports

 This guide provides direction for migrating from custom Glint-specific import paths and signature formats to the native imports and standardized signatures for `@ember/component`, `@glimmer/component` and `ember-modifier`.

-Note that this guide applies to `@glint/environment-ember-loose`, but `@glint/environment-glimmerx` doesn't yet support native imports, pending an upgrade of GlimmerX's own dependencies.

 ### Background